DRIVER-EU/large-file-service/README.md

 # Installation and running

 * Install Go: https://golang.org/doc/install
-* Install Large File Service: `go get github.com/driver-eu/large-file-service`
+* Install Large File Service: `go get github.com/driver-eu/large-file-service` This installs the service to your `GOPATH/bin` directory.
 * Run: `large-file-service` from your command line

 Alternatively download a pre-built binary and run: